EquivProgram Equivalence

 + assumption.
 Qed.

-Of course, no (human) programmer would write a conditional whose condition is literally true.
-But they might write one whose condition is equivalent to true: Theorem: If b is equivalent to true, then if b then c1 else c2 end is equivalent to c1.
+condition is equivalent to true: Theorem: If b is equivalent to true, then if b then c1

 Proof: